annaandmandy/DS562_BigDataEngineer/Homework 8 - Data Visualization with BI/README.md

 - Note down the server name and database name of your SQL pool.

 3. **Connect Power BI to Synapse**:
 - In Power BI Desktop, click on "Home" -> "Get Data" -> "Azure" -> "Azure Synapse Analytics SQL."
+You can also use "Synapse SQL workspace (beta)" if the previous method doesn't work.
 - Enter the server name and database name. (e.g. *ds598synapse.sql.azuresynapse.net*)
 - Select ‘Import.’
 - Choose the **authentication method** and sign in with your Azure credentials.